Author George Fisher once said, “When you aim for perfection, you discover it’s a moving target.”

 Strive for improvement and perfection may come

 While a perfect credit score is great for financial bragging rights, there isn’t much benefit to stressing out over it.
-Instead, strive every day to improve your credit score bit by bit through timely payments, paying down high balances, keeping your spending in check and avoiding new credit.
+Instead, strive every day to achieve a higher credit score bit by bit through timely payments, paying down high balances, keeping your spending in check and avoiding new credit.

 Following these tips will start paying off with small credit score improvements, and over time, you may hit that magical 800 credit score.